Modelling and Forecasting Macroeconomic Risk with Time Varying Skewness Stochastic Volatility Models: Abstract

 \section{Abstract}

-In this paper I propose a parametric framework for modelling and forecasting macroeconomic tail risk based on stochastic volatility models with \textit{Skew-Normal} and \textit{Skew-t} shocks featuring stochastic skewness.
-The paper develops posterior simulation samplers for Bayesian estimation of both univariate and VAR models of this type.
-In an application, I use the models to predict downside risk to GDP growth and I show that this approach represents a competitive alternative to quantile regression.
+Monitoring downside risk and upside risk to the key macroeconomic indicators is critical for effective policymaking aimed at maintaining economic stability.
+In this paper I propose a parametric framework for modelling and forecasting macroeconomic risk based on stochastic volatility models with \textit{Skew-Normal} and \textit{Skew-t} shocks featuring time varying skewness.
+Exploiting a mixture stochastic representation of the \textit{Skew-Normal} and \textit{Skew-t} random variables, in the paper I develop efficient posterior simulation samplers for Bayesian estimation of both univariate and VAR models of this type.
+In an application, I use the models to predict downside risk to GDP growth in the US and I show that these models represent a competitive alternative to semi-parametric approaches such as quantile regression.
 Finally, estimating a medium scale VAR on US data I show that time varying skewness is a relevant feature of macroeconomic and financial shocks. \\

 \emph{J.E.L Classification Code: C22, C32, C53 }

 \emph{Keywords:} Stochastic Volatility, Stochastic Skewness, Bayesian VARs, Macroeconomic tail risk\\